assistantship category

 Athletic Training Graduate Assistantship in Department of Exercise and Sport Science at UNC

-Categories are Assistantship tagged Stipend
+Categories are assistantship tagged stipend

 The Department of Exercise and Sport Science at the University of North Carolina provides information about Graduate Teaching Assistantships (TA) available to students admitted to the Graduate Post-Professional Athletic Training Education Program.